 Temporary registration is only granted for the purposes of supervised training, teaching or research purposes in the UK.
 Completion of the maximum period of temporary registration does not lead to full registration, which is necessary for the practice of dentistry in the UK.
 To obtain full registration you must either hold a recognised qualification from the UK, meet the criteria set down under EEA regulations or pass the ORE.

 When you first apply for temporary registration there is an associated registration application fee.

-All registrants are expected to abide by our standards, Standards for the Dental Team, which came into effect on 30 September 2013.
+All registrants are expected to abide by our standards, Standards for the Dental Team.

 Continuing professional development (CPD)

 Temporary registrants must undertake at least 20 hours of CPD during each CPD year.
 You will be asked to declare your CPD statement upon completion of a year's worth of direction.
 This will be required before the next direction is granted.
 You must meet all other requirements as outlined in our continuing professional development guidance.